euroargodev/software_guidelines/SIL.md

 - ✅ SIL-5: Verified Research Software
 - 👥 SIL-6: Community-Driven Tool
 - 🏗️ SIL-7: Robust Open-Source Software
-- 🌍 SIL-8: Field-Tested Open-Source Software
+- 🌍 SIL-8: Mature Open-Source Software
 - 🏛️ SIL-9: Foundational Software

+SILs are envisioned as a two-way improvement feature:
+- It helps RI staff develop software by providing clear benchmarks and goals.
+- It provides software with a RI certification, formally recognizing its compliance with Argo RI expectations at a given level.

+In other words, the SIL framework not only guides developers in progressively improving their software to meet higher standards, but also serves as a formal recognition system, certifying that a software meets the Argo Research Infrastructure's expectations for quality, interoperability, and community integration at a given level.

+**SIL vs development guidelines:**

-Each SIL is assigned a list of guidelines categorised as: "1-Required", "2-Recommended" and "3-Best effort".
+Each SIL is assigned a list of [Argo software development guidelines](https://github.com/euroargodev/software_guidelines/issues) categorized as:
+- 3-Required: This guideline is mandatory.
+- 2-Recommended: This guideline is strongly encouraged.
+- 1-Best effort: This guideline is optional but beneficial.

-Guidelines marked as "3-Best effort" always stay on this requirement level.
-However, a guideline marked as "2-Recommended" for a given SIL is considered as "1-Required" for any upper SIL.
+Note that guidelines marked as "1-Best effort" always stay on this requirement level.
+However, guidelines marked as "2-Recommended" at a given SIL is upgraded as "3-Required" for any upper SIL.
 Therefore, the higher the SIL, the higher the number of required guidelines to follow.

-SIL are envisioned as a 2-ways improvement feature:
-- it help the RI staff to develop softwares,
-- it provides softwares a RI _certification_.
-In other words, the SIL framework not only guides developers in progressively improving their software to meet higher standards, but also serves as a formal recognition system, certifying that a software meets the Argo Research Infrastructure's expectations for quality, interoperability, and community integration at a given level.

 ## SIL description